 You may have been using alcohol as a crutch to dull whatever might bother you.
 What began as a drink here or there after work soon wound up being much more than that, to the point where you could not wait to get home and get drunk.
 Maybe you even tossed back a few at work, in the car on the way home, or in the morning to get you going.

-What you may not realize is that the more you drink, the more stressful things become.
+However, you may not realize that the more you drink, the more stressful things become.
 Life does not disappear while you drink.
-Life goes on as before—just as stressful and just as hectic.
+Life goes on as before, just as stressful and just as hectic.
 But when you are in treatment, you learn how to deal with stress so that it does not build up and immobilize you.
 New coping skills and behavior modifications will enable you to tackle whatever life throws your way.
 Additionally, you will always have the support of your group and allies to help talk you through any crises that arise.
-There is hope for coping with life’s stresses without drinking if you commit to it.
+If you commit to it, there is hope for coping with life’s stresses without drinking.

 Another common fear of sobriety is that you cannot handle responsibility.
 It may have been easier not to deal with anything substantial while you were drinking.
 These responsibilities could include: